Peter Shilton: Style of play

-Considered by pundits to be one of the best goalkeepers in the world in his prime, as well as one of the best shot-stoppers of his generation, and as one of England's greatest players ever in his position, Shilton is even being described by some in the media as one of the greatest keepers of all time.
+Shilton was considered by pundits to be one of the best goalkeepers in the world in his prime and as one of England's greatest players ever in his position.
+In 2024, he was ranked by FourFourTwo at number 17 in the "best goalkeepers ever".
 Shilton was an intelligent and efficient goalkeeper, who was regarded above all for his physical presence, handling, positional sense, composure and consistency, as well as his ability to communicate with his teammates, organise his defence, and inspire confidence in his back-line.
 He possessed significant physical strength, which made him an imposing presence in the area, despite not being the tallest of goalkeepers.
-Furthermore, he was known for his agility, and also possessed excellent reflexes, and good shot-stopping abilities.
-Known for his work-rate, mentality, discipline in training, and physical conditioning.
+He was known for his agility, and also possessed excellent reflexes, and good shot-stopping abilities.
+He was also known for his work-rate, mentality, discipline in training, and physical conditioning.
 He also stood out for his exceptional longevity throughout his career, which spanned four decades.
 He retired at the age of 47, having competed in over 1,000 professional matches.

-However, he also drew criticism in the English media at times for his increasing lack of pace and agility with age in his later career, which along with his timing and relatively modest stature for a goalkeeper, is thought to have limited him when facing penalties, most noticeably in England's penalty shoot-out defeat to eventual champions West Germany in the 1990 World Cup semi-final; indeed, throughout his international career, his penalty–saving record was not particularly impressive, with his only save coming against Andreas Brehme of West Germany in 1985.
+Shilton drew criticism in the English media at times for his increasing lack of pace and agility with age in his later career, which along with his timing and relatively modest stature for a goalkeeper, is thought to have limited him when facing penalties, most noticeably in England's penalty shoot-out defeat to eventual champions West Germany in the 1990 World Cup semi-final; throughout his international career, his only penalty save came against Andreas Brehme of West Germany in 1985.

 Personal life

 Shilton married Sue Flitcroft in September 1970, and the couple have two sons, Michael and Sam, who later became a professional footballer.

 In December 2011, it was announced that Shilton had split from his wife after 40 years of marriage.

 Shilton was charged with drink driving in March 2013, he was banned for 20 months and ordered to pay £1,020 costs.

 In March 2015, it was announced that Shilton was to marry his second wife, jazz singer Stephanie Hayward, the pair having got engaged in 2014.
 The couple were married at the Parish of St Peter and St Paul Church in West Mersea, on 10 December 2016.

-Shilton has expressed support of Britain's withdrawal from the European Union.
+Shilton has expressed support for the UK's withdrawal from the European Union.

-In January 2020, Shilton revealed that he had overcome a 45-year gambling addiction with the help of his wife, Steph.
-Shilton was now working with the Government to raise awareness of associated issues including mental health problems.
+In January 2020, Shilton said that he had overcome a 45-year gambling addiction with the help of his wife, Steph.
+Shilton has worked with the UK government to raise awareness of associated issues including mental health problems.

+Shilton was appointed Member of the Order of the British Empire (MBE) in the 1986 New Year Honours, Officer of the Order of the British Empire (OBE) in the 1991 New Year Honours, and Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to association football and the prevention of gambling harm.